Neophobia: Food neophobia

 Food neophobia in humans has been described as the fear of eating new or unfamiliar foods.
 It is a common symptom of avoidant/restrictive food intake disorder but is not in itself a disorder.
 Food neophobia is particularly common in toddlers and young children.
 It is often related to an individual's level of sensation-seeking, meaning a person's willingness to try new things and take risks.
 Not only do people with high food neophobia resist trying new food, they also rate new foods that they do try as lower than neophilics.
 Picky eating has been a cause of concern for many parents of young children.
 This results in leaving parents feeling frustrated, and risk compounding parental anxieties.
 Parents tend to worry about the growth and lack of nutrient in their child.
-Pediatricians and family physicians are always there to teach parents and care givers different ways to feed their children effectively.
+Pediatricians and family physicians may aid parents and care givers in suggesting different ways to feed their children effectively.

 It is very typical for people to generally have a fear of new things and to prefer things that are familiar and common.
 Most people experience food neophobia to a certain extent, though some people are more neophobic than others.
 A measure of individual differences in food neophobia is the Food Neophobia Scale (FNS), which consists of a 10-item survey that requires self-reported responses on a seven-point Likert scale.
 There is also a separate scale geared towards children called the Food Neophobia Scale for Children (FNSC), in which the parents actually do the reporting for the survey.

 In animals it has been shown that food neophobia is a fear of novelty lasting only a short duration (minutes at most), which is distinct from dietary conservatism, the prolonged refusal to add a novel food to the diet, which can last many days or even years.
 Dietary conservatism has never yet been demonstrated in humans, although the genetically influenced behaviour of "fussy eating" in children resembles the behaviour seen in animals.

 Food neophobia relates to the omnivore's dilemma, a phenomenon that explains the choice that omnivores, and humans in particular, have between eating a new food and risking danger or avoiding it and potentially missing out on a valuable food source.
 Having at least some degree of food neophobia has been noted to be evolutionarily advantageous as it can help people to avoid eating potentially poisonous foods.